TR/ST: 2014–2015: JoylandJoyland was released on 3 March 2014 by Arts & Crafts. The album received generally favorable reviews. MusicOMH gave it a score 4 out of 5, describing the album as doing an "excellent job of sharpening and streamlining Trust’s sound into something even better than that displayed on the debut." The album debuted at No. 12 on the Billboard Dance/Electronic Albums chart.

 It was promoted by three singles: "Rescue, Mister" accompanied by a music video directed by Sabrina Ratté, "Capitol" with a music video directed by Will Joines, and "Are We Arc?" accompanied by a music video directed by Malcolm Pate.

-On 13 March 2015, Alfons released the single "Slug".
+On 13 March 2015, Alfons released the single "Slug" exclusively to YouTube.

-2016–present: The Destroyer
+2016–2019: The Destroyer

-In Summer 2016, Robert Alfons confirmed that the upcoming third studio album was "being finished late last month".
+In 2016, Alfons said that the upcoming third studio album was "being finished late last month".
 The album was set to be released in 2017 but the release date was delayed.
-The album was created in a 150-year-old farmhouse near the north of Toronto and in Los Angeles.
+The album was recorded in a 150-year-old farmhouse near the north of Toronto and in Los Angeles.

-On 14 July 2017, Robert Alfons released "Bicep", the first single promoting the upcoming album.
+On 14 July 2017, Alfons released "Bicep", the first single promoting the upcoming album.
 On 6 December 2017, the artist premiered music video for "Destroyer".
 The clip was directed by Justin Tyler Close and Ryan Heffington In the following year, TR/ST collaborated with singer ionnalee on the song "Harvest" for the album Everyone Afraid to Be Forgotten.

-On 5 February 2019, TR/ST released a video for the single "Gone" and announced an upcoming two-part album The Destroyer, with a release date of 19 April 2019 for the first collection of songs, followed by three singles, "Unbleached", released in February "Grouch", released in March and "Colossal", released in April.
+On 5 February 2019, TR/ST released a video for the single "Gone" and announced an upcoming two-part album The Destroyer, with a release date of 19 April 2019 for the first collection of songs, followed by three singles, "Unbleached", released in February, "Grouch", released in March, and "Colossal", released in April.
 The record marked the return of former member Maya Postepski as a collaborator.

-On 25 July 2019, Robert Alfons released the second single, "Iris", off his fourth studio album The Destroyer (Part 2).
+On 25 July 2019, Alfons released the second single, "Iris", off his fourth studio album The Destroyer (Part 2).
 The track was produced by Alfons, mixed and additionally produced by Damian Taylor and live drums were played by Lia Braswell.
 On the same day, the artist announced the release of the album, release date and artwork credits via Instagram with the digital pre-order being available on iTunes.
 The track was followed by other three singles: "Destroyer", officially released on 29 August 2019 and premiered on Flood Magazine, "The Stain", released on 19 September 2019 and premiered on Magnetic, and "Cor", released on 10 October 2019 and teased on YouTube before the premiere.
-In contrast to the industrial sound and immediacy of The Destroyer, follow up release The Destroyer (Part 2) is primarily a dream pop and ambient album with arrangements that differ from earlier TR/ST releases.
+In contrast to the industrial sound and immediacy of The Destroyer, follow up-release The Destroyer (Part 2) is primarily a dream pop and ambient album with arrangements that differ from earlier TR/ST releases.